Travel Green With Greyhound Australia

 Q. What are some ways I can reduce the carbon footprint of my travel?

-A. Limit the size of your luggage by packing only what you need – the more a bus or plane weighs, the more carbon emissions it produces.
+A. Make a donation to our friends at Landcare Australia when you book your ticket or travel pass and help support their tree-planting projects around the country.
+Limit the size of your luggage by packing only what you need – the more a bus or plane weighs, the more carbon emissions it produces.
 Enjoy local food and drink which haven’t been imported from far away – not only will you help the environment, you’ll also experience new flavours (and maybe find a new favourite).
 And finally, avoid plastic bags and bottled water – take your own reusable shopping bags to the local farmers markets, and refill your bottles throughout the day.
 Every little bit helps!